Travel Bargain destination

 the San Francisco Cable Car Museum presents the complex history of the

-iconic cable car.
+legendary cable car.
 On display can be found a collection of mechanical

 devices on which the system is based, historic photographs, models and